 Employer brand

-How a strong employer brand can directly affect employee health & wellbeing
+How a strong employer brand can directly affect employee health and wellbeing

-Working consumes the majority of our adult lives, and while not everyone is lucky enough to have a career they love, everyone should have the security of a job that supports their mental and physical wellbeing.
+Working consumes the majority of our adult lives, and while not everyone is lucky enough to have a career they love, everyone should have the security of a job, and a work environment that supports their mental and physical wellbeing.

 In the past, both large and small companies have been criticised for placing ‘profit over people’, resulting in poor working conditions and employees being overworked and underpaid.
-Thankfully, this appears to be a declining trend as workplaces become more competitive in the race for the right talent.
+Thankfully, this appears to be a declining trend as workplaces become more competitive in their talent recruitment.

 Although we are unlikely to see a world where the ‘profit over people’ mentality is completely absent in our lifetimes, we are seeing strong employer brands emerge.
-These employer brands are working to realign expectations, drive change and create better opportunities for work-life balance within their organisations.
+This powerful employer branding serves to realign expectations, drive change and create better opportunities for work-life balance within their organisations.

 A company’s operational and organisational structure plays a key role in the level of burnout found within a business.
-Levels of stress are perpetuated by lack of planning, management, staff and organisation.
+Levels of stress are perpetuated by lack of planning, management, staff and organisation, and will impact your employee retention levels.

 Preventing burnout and stress is an ongoing effort, but here are 3 powerful strategies for prevention: